 Make the cheesecake

-- Pour the batter over the crust in the prepared pan.
+- Prepare the water bath.
+Pour the batter over the baked crust in the prepared pan.
 Place the pan inside a roasting pan.
-Fill the roasting pan with enough hot water to reach halfway up the sides of the cheesecake pan.
+Fill pan with hot water halfway up the sides of the cheesecake pan.

-- Remove the cheesecake from the water bath.
+- Chill.
+Remove the cheesecake from the water bath.
 Run a small knife around the outer edge of the cheesecake to loosen it from the pan and leave it to cool completely.
-Cover and refrigerate for at least 4 hours, preferably overnight.
+Cover and refrigerate for at least 4 hours.

-- Just before serving, Remove the sides of the pan.
-Top the cheesecake with the whipped cream and ganache.
+- Serve.
+Just before serving, Remove the sides of the pan.
+Top the cheesecake with the whipped cream and garnish with chocolate shavings.